 Regarding freedom, recall this observation from Army veteran Charles M. Province:

 It is the Soldier, not the minister, who has given us freedom of religion.
 It is the Soldier, not the reporter, who has given us freedom of the press.
 It is the Soldier, not the poet, who has given us freedom of speech.
 It is the Soldier, not the campus organizer, who has given us freedom to protest.
 It is the Soldier, not the lawyer, who has given us the right to a fair trial.
 It is the Soldier, not the politician, who has given us the right to vote.
 It is the Soldier who salutes the flag, who serves beneath the flag, and whose coffin is draped by the flag, who allows the protester to burn the flag.

 At one point in their lives, every veteran wrote a blank check made payable to “The People of the United States of America,” for an amount up to and including their life.

-To genuinely demonstrate your gratitude to our military veterans and those still serving, our fellow American Patriots who have and continue to defend the Liberty we enjoy, here is my suggestion: Strive to be, first and foremost, an American citizen worthy of their sacrifice.
+To genuinely demonstrate our gratitude to military veterans and those still serving – our fellow American Patriots who have and continue to defend Liberty – here is my suggestion: Strive to be, first and foremost, an American citizen worthy of their sacrifice.